cloudposse-archives/reference-architectures/README.md

 # reference-architectures

-Get up and running quickly with one of our reference architectures using our cold start process.
+Get up and running quickly with one of our reference architectures using our fully automated cold-start process.

-This is still under active development and subject to change.
+__NOTE:__ This project is under active development and subject to change.
+Please [file issues](https://github.com/cloudposse/reference-architectures/issues/new) for all bugs encountered.

 ## Table of Contents